 - Click Show SPL to open a new modal window/ overlay showing the search query that you used to detect outliers.
 Copy the SPL to use in other aspects of your Splunk instance.

-To learn about implementing analytics and data science projects using Splunk's statistics, machine learning, and built-in custom visualization capabilities, see the Splunk Education course of Splunk for Analytics and Data Science.
+To learn about implementing analytics and data science projects using Splunk's statistics, machine learning, and built-in custom visualization capabilities, see the Splunk Education course Splunk 8.0 for Analytics and Data Science.

 Predict Categorical Fields Experiment Assistant workflow

 Detect Categorical Outliers Experiment Assistant workflow

 This documentation applies to the following versions of Splunk® Machine Learning Toolkit: 5.3.3, 5.4.0, 5.4.1